How To: Paint Brick

 Although any DIYer can paint brick, there are certain precautions and procedures to follow to ensure color success.

-Depending on the area of the surface you wish to paint, use a brush or roller—or a paint sprayer—to apply a coat of latex primer.
+Depending on the area of the surface you wish to paint, use a brush or roller or paint sprayer to apply a coat of latex primer.
 Put additional coats on those sections that have been affected either by efflorescence or mildew.
 Whether you add one coat of primer or a few, let the primer dry completely before going any further.

 If you cannot find or don’t wish to use elastodynamic paint, don’t hesitate to opt instead for regular acrylic latex exterior paint.
 In fact, for exterior brickwork, acrylic latex may be the superior choice, because it’s designed to stand up against mildew and to quickly evaporate any moisture that it absorbs.

-The easiest way to paint brick is with a paint sprayer, but if you are covering only a small area, such as a fireplace, brushes or rollers are sufficient; in fact, for those with no experience operating a sprayer, these low-tech painting tools are recommended.
+If you are painting a relatively modest surface area—if you’re painting a brick fireplace surround, for example—brushes or rollers are sufficient.
+In fact, for those with no experience operating a sprayer, these low-tech painting tools are recommended.
 If you plan to use a roller, choose one with a thick nap to ensure best results on brick, which is riddled with nooks and crannies and surface irregularities.

-For interior and exterior brick, many experts recommend semi-gloss or gloss paint; either type accentuates detail and, compared with other paints, is easier to clean as time goes by.
+For interior and exterior brick, many experts recommend semi-gloss or gloss paint, as either type accentuates detail and, compared with other paints, is easier to clean as time goes by.

-So long as the brick is in decent condition, you have another finishing option: stain.
-Quicker and easier than painting, staining highlights (rather than conceals) brick’s unique texture.
+If the brick stands in decent condition, you have another finishing option: stain.
+Quicker and easier than painting, brick staining highlights the material’s unique texture, whereas painting does much the opposite.

 Preparing brick for staining is no different from preparing it for painting.
 In either case, clean the surface thoroughly, allowing it to dry completely before moving forward.
 If you do not intend to stain the mortar, then seal it off with painter’s tape.
 (You can also use this trick if you decide to paint after all.)